sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/upgrade.md

 As a result, pre-6.0 users may have resources, including check configurations, that reference non-existent namespaces.

 Upgrading to Sensu Go 6.2.0 requires sensu-backend to upgrade check configurations.
-If you have check configurations that reference non-existent namespaces, the 6.2.0 upgrade operation will fail with an error like this one when it encounters one of these check configurations:
+If you have check configurations that reference non-existent namespaces, the 6.2.0 upgrade operation will fail when it encounters one of these check configurations.
+You will see an error message like this:

 {{< code shell >}}
 {"component":"store-providers","error":"the namespace test does not exist","level":"error","msg":"error enabling round robin scheduling,backend restart required","time":"2020-12-27T08:41:59Z"}
 {{< /code >}}

-At this point, the backend will be effectively halted and subsequent restarts will result in the same state.
+When this happens, the backend is effectively halted and subsequent restarts will result in the same state.

+### Remove checks that reference non-existent namespaces

+Use the following commands with the [jq utility][7] to identify and remove checks that reference deleted namespaces before you upgrade to Sensu Go 6.2.0.

+{{% notice note %}}
+**NOTE**: If you have already upgraded to Sensu Go 6.2.0, you can work around this issue by temporarily reverting your Sensu instance to Sensu Go 6.1.3.
+Then, recreate the missing namespaces referenced in your check configurations and upgrade again to 6.2.0.
+{{% /notice %}}

-Assuming a Sensu backend running on localhost with the [jq utility][7] installed and an API key available as $SENSU_API_KEY, the following illustrates how to identify checks referencing deleted namespaces:
+These commands use a Sensu backend running on `localhost` in the example URL and the environment variable $SENSU_API_KEY to represent a valid [API key][8].

+1. Get a list of existing namespaces.
+In this example, the existing namespaces are `stage` and `dev`.

    {{< code shell >}}

-# First, get a list of existing namespaces.
-In this example, the existing namespaces are "stage" and "dev".
-# You will use this list in constructing the second API query curl command.

 $ curl -s -H "Authorization: Key $SENSU_API_KEY" http://localhost:8080/api/core/v2/namespaces | jq '[.[].name]'
 [
    "stage",
    "dev"
 ]

-# Use the list of namespaces to construct a second jq expression.
+{{< /code >}}

-# This example prints the name and namespace for any checks referencing a namespace other than those specified in the jq expression on the same line, i.e. ["stage","dev"]
+2. Print the name and namespace for any checks that reference a namespace that is not specified in the jq expression on the same line.
+Your jq expression should include all of the namespaces you retrieved in step 1 (in this example, `["stage","dev"]`).

+   {{< code shell >}}
 $ curl -s -H "Authorization: Key $SENSU_API_KEY" http://localhost:8080/api/core/v2/checks | jq '["stage","dev"] as $valid | .[] | select(.metadata.namespace as $in | $valid | index($in) | not) | {name: .metadata.name, namespace: .metadata.namespace}'
 {
   "name": "check-cpu",
   "namespace": "test"
 }
+{{< /code >}}

-# Recreate the missing "test" namespace so we can delete the check.
+3. Recreate the missing `test` namespace so you can delete the `check-cpu` check.

+   {{< code shell >}}
 $ sensuctl namespace create test
+{{< /code >}}

-# Delete the check
+4. Delete the `check-cpu` check.

+   {{< code shell >}}
 $ sensuctl check delete check-cpu --namespace test
+{{< /code >}}

-# Delete the now empty namespace
+5. Delete the `test` namespace, which is now empty after you deleted `check-cpu` in step 4.

+   {{< code shell >}}
 $ sensuctl namespace delete test
-# You are now ready to upgrade to 6.2.0
 {{< /code >}}

-If you have already upgraded to 6.2.0, you can work around this issue by temporarily reverting your Sensu instance to Sensu Go 6.1.3.
-Then, recreate the missing namespaces referenced in your check configurations and upgrade again to 6.2.0.
+After completing these commands, you can upgrade to 6.2.0.

 ## Upgrade to Sensu Go 6.1.0 from 6.0.0